humair-m/soprano/README.md

 ### 3. Seamless Streaming

-Soprano leverages the decoder’s finite receptive field to losslessly stream audio with ultra‑low latency.
+Soprano leverages the decoder's finite receptive field to losslessly stream audio with ultra‑low latency.
 The streamed output is acoustically identical to offline synthesis, and streaming can begin after generating just 5 audio tokens, enabling **<15 ms latency**.

 ### 4. State‑of‑the‑art neural audio codec